martinremy/wrf/paper/paper.md

 # Acknowledgements

 We thank A. J. Geer at the European Centre for Medium-Range Weather Forecasts (ECMWF) for the useful discussion and feedback concerning the topic of error growth in dynamical systems.
+We also thank the reviewers I. Beekman and A. Hilboll for their time and useful contributions to both paper and software.

 # Appendix A Statistics